CSA-RH/rosa-hcp-fast-deploy/README.md

 # AWS ROSA Cluster with hosted control planes (HCP)
 The idea behind this shell script was to automatically create the necessary environment and deploy a ROSA with **HCP** cluster in a few minutes, using the CLI.<br />
-The initial setup includes the creation and configuration of
+The initial setup includes the creation and configuration of the
-   - the virtual private cloud (VPC), including Subnets, IGW, NGW, configuring Routes, etc.
+   - Virtual Private Cloud (VPC), including Subnets, IGW, NGW, configuring Routes, etc.
-   - the Account-wide IAM roles and policies
+   - Account-wide IAM roles [^1] and policies
-   - the cluster-specific Operator roles and policies
+   - Cluster-specific Operator roles [^1] and policies
-   - the OIDC identity provider configuration
+   - OIDC identity provider configuration

 The entire process to create/delete a ROSA with **HCP** cluster and all its resources will take approximately 15 minutes. <br />

 ## Script prerequisites
 - An AWS account (or an RHDP "AWS Blank Environment")
 - Your AWS Access Key and your AWS Secret Access Key
-- ROSA CLI[^1] and AWS CLI already installed and updated
+- ROSA CLI [^2] and AWS CLI already installed and updated

 > [!IMPORTANT]
 > Enable the ROSA service in the AWS Console and link the AWS and Red Hat accounts by following this procedure: